chimera-linux/chimera-linux.github.io/_docs/configuration/bluetooth.md

 ---
 layout: book
 title: Bluetooth
-section: 4.6
+section: 4.06
 ---

 The BlueZ project provides the infrastructure, similarly to other distributions.

-To install it:
+To install it (if it isn't already):

 ```
 # apk add bluez